 With my final class project finishing up on Sunday, and I finally getting my clean house back after a week of sickness, an ER visit (on my husband’s end - he’s okay now), and waking up at 3 am to get him soup, I am now a much less overwhelmed person.
-I did have a Tuesday Thought written last week: I listed out 30-something October themed art and writing challenges.
+I did have a post written last week: I listed out 30-something October themed art and writing challenges.
 But for the above reasons, that didn’t go out and it’s now mid-October.
 We’ll try again next year.

 - Write about your writers block to get through it.

 - You’re allowed to write, even if you don’t read that much.

 - You are preserving art when you make it and keep it.